 The POA Act (s 119) sets out matters VCAT must consider when determining matters such as the validity of the enduring power of attorney and its proper execution.
 If the enduring power of attorney is found to be invalid, it is void from the beginning.

 There are limitations on who can apply to VCAT in relation to an enduring power of attorney.
 If a person can demonstrate a special interest in the affairs of the principal to VCAT’s satisfaction, they will have standing to apply (see s 122).
-The Act has provisions as to who must be notified of an application (s 123) and who will be parties to the application (s 124).
+The POA Act states who must be notified of an application (s 123) and who will be parties to the application (s 124).

 There is scope for a rehearing to a more senior member of VCAT.
 An application for a rehearing must be made within 28 days of the making of the order (see divs 4, 5 of part 8).

 Both VCAT and the Supreme Court may order an attorney to compensate the principal for a loss caused by the attorney contravening a provision of the POA Act (ss 77–80).
-A claim (YDM VCAT 758) for compensation for losses alleged to be prior to the commencement of the Act (1 September 2015) was unsuccessful as the attorney could not have contravened an Act not in existence.
+A claim (YDM VCAT 758) for compensation for losses alleged to be prior to the commencement of the POA Act (1 September 2015) was unsuccessful as the attorney could not have contravened an Act not in existence.
 In the DLM case, VCAT awarded compensation, but in MYJ, it did not (see “Attorney’s obligations”).